vairavela2006/Samsung_Prism/README.md

 }

 ---

 ---

-## Why LoRA is useful here
+## Why LoRA is Useful

-For Contextual Spell Correction, LoRA helps because:
+For Contextual Spell Correction, LoRA (Low-Rank Adaptation) is used to efficiently fine-tune a large language model without updating all its parameters.

-1️⃣ Efficient fine-tuning
+1. Efficient Fine-Tuning

-Only 0.5% – 2% parameters are trained
+Only 0.5% – 2% of the model parameters are trained

+Requires less GPU memory

-Fits easily on Google Colab
+Easily runs on Google Colab

-👉 Useful when correcting words based on context, not memorization
+This helps the model focus on context-based correction rather than memorizing spelling rules.

-2️⃣ Prevents overfitting
+2. Prevents Overfitting

-Spell-correction datasets are usually small
+Spell-correction datasets are generally small

-LoRA avoids changing core language knowledge
+LoRA freezes the core language model weights

-The model retains grammar + semantics
+Preserves grammar and semantic knowledge

-👉 This is critical for contextual understanding
+This is important for accurate contextual understanding.

-3️⃣ Faster training
+3. Faster Training

-Training time reduced drastically

-Multiple experiments possible
+Significantly reduces training time

+Enables multiple experiments in a short time

-👉 Useful for academic projects & deadlines
+This is ideal for academic projects and deadlines.

-4️⃣ Language-agnostic
+4. Language-Agnostic

-Same LoRA idea works for:
+The same LoRA technique works for:

 English